The-Orange-Squad/guidebook/docs/technical-guide/assistant/reputation.md

 ## How to remove reputation points

 If you believe someone has received reputation points unfairly or has engaged in negative behavior, you can remove reputation points from them using the `/rep remove` command.
 This will deduct reputation points from their total and help maintain a fair and positive reputation system on the server.
 Please use this command responsibly and only remove reputation points when necessary.
 Alternatively, you can right-click their message, select "Apps", and click "Remove Reputation".

+## Upvote/Downvote system

+Soon enough, we will introduce an upvote/downvote system where you can upvote or downvote messages to reward or penalize users for their contributions.
+This will provide a more interactive and engaging way to earn reputation points and recognize the efforts of others.
+Stay tuned for more information on this exciting new feature!